Marion Davies: Relationship with Hearst

 In her memoirs, Davies claimed that she and publishing mogul William Randolph Hearst began their sexual relationship when she was a teenage chorus girl.
 Although they lived together for the next three decades in opulent homes across Southern California and Europe, they never married, because Hearst's wife refused to grant him a divorce.
 At one point, Hearst reportedly came close to marrying Davies, but decided his wife's settlement demands were too high.
 Although he was a notorious philanderer, Hearst was extremely jealous and possessive of Davies, even though he was married throughout their relationship.
 Lita Grey, Charlie Chaplin's second wife, wrote four decades later that Davies confided to her about her relationship with Hearst.
 Grey quoted Davies as saying:

 God, I'd give everything I have to marry that silly old man.
 Not for the money and security—he's given me more than I'll ever need.
 Not because he's such cozy company, either.
 Most times, when he starts jawing, he bores me stiff.
 And certainly not because he's so wonderful behind the barn.
 Why, I could find a million better lays any Wednesday.
 No, you know what he gives me, sugar?
 He gives me the feeling I'm worth something to him.
 A whole lot of what we have, or don't have, I don't like.
 He's got a wife who'll never give him a divorce.
 She knows about me, but it's still understood that when she decides to go to the ranch for a week or a weekend, I've got to vamoose.
 And he snores, and he can be petty, and has sons about as old as me.
 But he's kind and he's good to me, and I'd never walk out on him.

 Despite their well-known jealous attachment to one another, both Davies and Hearst had many sexual liaisons with others while living together in San Simeon and elsewhere.
 Davies had sexual relationships with fellow actors Charlie Chaplin, Dick Powell, and others, while Hearst had a sexual relationship with blonde chorus girl Maybelle Swor.
-According to Davies' friend and confidant Louise Brooks, Davies was particularly incensed by Hearst's indiscreet relations with Swor.
+According to Davies's friend and confidant Louise Brooks, Davies was particularly incensed by Hearst's indiscreet relations with Swor.
 Davies became irate when Hearst's newspapers began openly promoting Swor's career in a nearly identical fashion to their earlier promotion of hers.

 By the late 1930s, in the wake of the Great Depression, Hearst was suffering financial reversals.
 After selling many of the contents of St Donat's Castle, Davies sold her jewelry, stocks and bonds and wrote a check for $1 million to Hearst to save him from bankruptcy.